thibault/mezzanine-file-collections/README.txt

     $ pip install mezzanine-media-library

-Then add "mezzanine_media_library" to your list of installed apps.
+Add "mezzanine_media_library" to your list of installed apps.
+Then migrate your database.
+That's it.

 ## Usage